 Next: Square Meters Podcast – EP.
-4 / DORIAN’S STUDIO with painter Dorian Cohen
+5 / ADRIEN’S STUDIO with writer and visual artist Adrien Van Mell

 VOL. 1 / KENSUKE’S ROOM – Forever Mine

 EXHIBITION: 14.12.19 – 18.01.19

 75007 – Paris